hypernormalisation/timbermafia/README.md

 Note that what ANSI codes will be possible is dependent on what terminal or terminal emulator is being used.

+A full list of the ANSI colour codes matched to some sample output can be printed to the terminal with the included script `display_ansi_colours`.

 ## Custom styles and palettes